You have 2 PagePops. View

 The building has a distinctive architectural design which places our multimedia center as its focal point and hub of activity.
 Its central location makes it readily accessible to all students.
 The center’s direct proximity to our computer lab, located in the school’s inner core, provides a convenient connection for students and teachers.

 Besides being instructed in the core areas of reading, writing, mathematics, social studies, and science, students are also enriched in the areas of art, music, technology, physical education, and the Spanish language.
-In addition, Peck Place students have yearly experiences through cultural assemblies, service projects, and distance learning that helps deepen understanding and promote tolerance.
+In addition, The Peck Place students have yearly experiences through cultural assemblies and service projects that helps promote tolerance.